ranjitshanker/iress_challenge/README.md

 # Toy Robot Code Challenge
 Writen by Ranjit S

-***
 -------------------------
 Challenge
 -------------------------
-Create a console application that can read in commands of the following form -
+Create a console application that can read in commands of the following form:

      PLACE X,Y,F
      MOVE
      LEFT
      RIGHT
      REPORT

+Input:
-Input can be from a file, or from standard input.
+1. Input can be from a file, or from standard input.

 Placement constraints.
 1. The first command to the robot must be a PLACE command.
 2. Discard all commands in the sequence until a valid PLACE command has been executed.
 3. A robot that is not on the table can ignore MOVE, LEFT, RIGHT and REPORT commands.
 4. Initial placement of the toy robot should not cause the robot to fall off the table
-5. Application should handle error states appropriately and be robust to user input Movement constraints
+5. Application should handle error states appropriately and be robust to user input

+Movement constraints
 1. Move the toy robot one unit forward in the direction it is currently facing.
 2. Any movement that would result in the robot falling from the table must be prevented,